utkarshgill/comma-ctf/README.md

 - pycryptodome - aes decryption
 - strings, grep, git - basic unix tools
 - python - scripting

+## what worked

+- start with cheap tests (metadata, strings)
+- follow the clues in order
+- validate each step before moving on
+- when extraction fails, it's usually a tiny detail (endianness, coefficient filter, byte order)
+- simple and reproducible scripts, parameter sweeps when stuck

+## what made this hard

+flag 5 was the main difficulty. jsteg extraction fails catastrophically with small mistakes:
+- including zeros when you should skip them
+- including `±1` coefficients when you should skip them
+- wrong zigzag order
+- wrong byte bit order
+- wrong endianness for length field
+- including dc coefficient

+each wrong choice makes the length field decode to garbage (e.g., 2 million bytes instead of 51), and the entire extraction fails.

+the solution required understanding the exact jsteg convention and implementing it precisely.

 ## what i learned